-Maritime and Economic Development projects worth \$579.0 million over the next five years improve safety and sustainability, support the growth of good-paying maritime industrial jobs, and anchor our region as a maritime leader.
+Maritime and Economic Development projects worth \$579.0 million over the next five years to improve safety and sustainability, support the growth of good-paying maritime industrial jobs, and anchor our region as a maritime leader.
 Featured projects that will break ground or open next year include the landmark Maritime Innovation Center at Fishermen's Terminal, uplands development and vessel berth replacements at Terminal 91, completion of a new bike and pedestrian path north of Terminal 91, and the new state-of-the-art multi-story warehouse at Terminal 106.
 After installing shore power at Pier 66 in 2024, the Port will reach a new level of global leadership, becoming one of just a handful of homeports in the world with electrical power for cruise vessels at three berths.

 The Port's container terminals and operations through the Northwest Seaport Alliance are a vital platform for jobs and economic activity, and support industries across the state.
-In 2024, the NWSA will open the second berth at Seattle's Terminal 5, one of the premier international shipping terminals on the West Coast.
+In 2024, the NWSA will open the second berth at Seattle's Terminal 5, one of the premier international shipping terminals on the west coast.

-Once again, sustainability programs at the airport and seaport drive some of the largest operating cost increases.
+The annual budget and five-year capital plan invest in programs and projects to make the Port of Seattle the greenest and most energy efficient port in North America.
 The Port continues pursuing its ambitious agenda to phase out emissions by 2040 through electrification of its fleet and facilities, making progress on our cruise-led Pacific Northwest to Alaska Green Corridor, exploring alternative maritime and aviation fuels, building new habitat and implementing a new Land Stewardship Policy, and cleaning up legacy pollution.